vegaprotocol/specs/specs/0025-governance.md

 ### Decision weighting
 The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few options (or one) for weighting but this must be subject to configuration in the future.
-Initially the weighting will be based on the amount of stake the voter has on the network.
+Initially the weighting will be based on the amount of stake the voter has on the network: 1 VUSD represents 1 vote.

 ### How the success of a proposal is defined
 For the proposal to be accepted, a number of positive votes will be required.